Spinal Stenosis Surgery Options

 In the condition known as lumbar spinal stenosis, the spinal nerve roots in a person's lower back are compressed.
 Such a compression can lead to symptoms of sciatica which is defined as tingling accompanied with a sense of weakness or numbness that radiates from the lower back and flows into the buttocks and legs.

 This is the least common spinal stenosis.
 It is focused on the mid-back level.

-The physical checkup of a patient with spinal stenosis will determine the information about the exact location of nerve compression.
+The physical checkup of an individual with spinal stenosis will determine the information about the exact location of nerve compression.
 There are also some other factors as well that should be investigated such as any area of sensory abnormalities, irregular reflexes, numbness, and any muscular etching.

 MRI and CT scan are one of the most useful ways to diagnose and determine spinal stenosis.
 You should know that an MRI uses electromagnetic signals to produce images of the spine.

 Anterior cervical discectomy and fusion is a surgical procedure to treat spinal compression.
 It involves the decompressing of the spinal cord and nerve roots of the cervical spine with a discectomy (surgical removal of herniated disc material that presses the spinal cord or nerve ).
 This helps to stabilize the corresponding vertebrae.

 This treatment is used when all non-surgical treatments have failed.
 Posterior approaches seek to generate space around the spinal cord by removing parts of the posterior elements of the spine.
 The techniques include laminectomy, fusion, and laminoplasty.

 This involves removing the roof of the bone overlying the spinal canal and thickened ligaments.
 The soft tissues such as the hypertrophic ligamentum flavum are peeled off the thecal sac and out of the neuroforamen in order to decompress the nerves.